 Psychologists vs. Therapists

-There are also differences between psychologists and therapists (AKA: counselors).
-Both types of mental health professionals strive to improve the mental wellbeing of their clients.
-But the training and schooling that these professionals have to go through is different.
+There are also differences between psychologists and therapists.
+Both types of mental health professionals strive to improve the mental well-being of their current patient.

 What is Psychologist Malpractice?

 Just like all other medical professionals, mental health professionals have the ability to act negligently.
-Negligent actions or inactions committed by a medical professional – that result in patient injury, illness, or death – is medical malpractice.
+Professional negligence committed by a medical professional – that results in patient injury, suffering illness, or death – is medical malpractice.

-So psychologist malpractice occurs when a mental health professional – whether that be a psychologist, a psychiatrist, or a therapist – causes harm to their patient through negligent actions or intentional acts.
+This occurs when a psychologist, a psychiatrist, or a therapist – causes harm to their patient through negligent actions, intentional acts, or failure to act.
 Just like medical doctors, mental health professionals can face medical malpractice lawsuits.

 How Common is Psychiatric Medical Malpractice?